dotnet/docs/docs/samples-and-tutorials/index.md

 # Samples and tutorials

 The .NET documentation contains a rich set of samples and tutorials that teach you about .NET.
 This topic describes how to find, view, and download .NET Core, ASP.NET Core, and C# samples and tutorials.
 Find great resources to learn the F# programming language on the [F# Foundation's site](http://fsharp.org/learn.html).
 If you're interested in exploring C# using an online code editor, try these [interactive tutorials](http://go.microsoft.com/fwlink/p/?LinkId=817234).
-For instructions on how to view and download sample code, see the [Viewing or downloading samples](#viewing-or-downloading-samples) section.
+For instructions on how to view and download sample code, see the [Viewing and downloading samples](#viewing-and-downloading-samples) section.

 ## .NET Core